benlec/ha-beem/README.md

 [!["Buy Me A Banana"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/benlec)

-This is a Home Assistant custom component for integrating with Beem Solar, allowing you to monitor your solar power generation data within Home Assistant.
+This is a Home Assistant custom component for integrating with Beem Energy, allowing you to monitor your solar power generation data within Home Assistant.

 ## Features